onerachel/Lamarckism_Enviroments/README.md

 ```
 python optimize.py --visualize
 ```
-To restart from the last optimization checkpoint, add --from_checkpoint:
+To restart from the last optimization checkpoint, simply rerun:
 ```
-python optimize.py --from_checkpoint
+python optimize.py
 ```
 To plot fitness:
 ```